We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 According to the National Institutes of Health (NIH), aloe vera gel may:

 - relieve pain from burns

 - promote wound healing

 - help treat the skin conditions herpes, lichen planus, and psoriasis

 People can apply aloe vera gel directly to the affected areas, but be sure to use pure aloe vera gel instead of products containing additives.

-Zinc is an essential mineral that plays a role in immune function and skin integrity.
+Zinc is an essential mineral that

 It is available as an over-the-counter dietary supplement, and it occurs naturally in: